-The following mixed population developments will be reserved for elderly and/or disabled families:

-- Lakeside Apartments - o Salina Apartments
+The following mixed population developments will be reserved for elderly and/or disabled families: o Lakeside Apartments o Salina Apartments

-(D) Involuntarily Displaced Preference: Families displaced as a result of natural disaster or government action are eligible for the Involuntarily Displaced preference.
-The following documentation will be used to verify displacement status:

-o Certification from a unit of government concerning displacement due to natural disaster; or

-• Certification from a unit of government concerning displacement due to code enforcement or public improvement/development or displacement by inaccessibility of a unit.
+- A. Involuntarily Displaced Preference: Families displaced as a result of natural disaster or government action are eligible for the Involuntarily Displaced preference.
+The following documentation will be used to verify displacement status: - B. Certification from a unit of government concerning displacement due to natural disaster; or - C. Certification from a unit of government concerning displacement due to code enforcement or public improvement/development or displacement by inaccessibility of a unit.